patrick-crawford/WEB422-Backup/notes/angular-attributes-directives.md

 </table>
 ```

-We would get the following error, preventing our template to render correctly in the browser:
+We would get the following error, preventing our template from rendering correctly in the browser:

 ```
 Can't bind to 'colspan' since it isn't a known property of 'th'.